-There was evidence of good practice concerning staff recruitment; management of medical emergencies; infection prevention and control; adherence to best practice guidance in relation to COVID-19; the management of clinical records; and effective communication between clients and staff.
+There was evidence of good practice concerning staff recruitment; safeguarding; management of medical emergencies; infection prevention and control; the management of clinical records; and effective communication between clients and staff.

 Additional areas of good practice identified included maintaining client confidentiality, ensuring the core values of privacy and dignity were upheld and providing the relevant information to allow clients to make informed choices.